 - Sling bags are kind of a variation of the backpack, you wear it on your back, but it only has one strap instead of two.

-- The messenger bag is the newest addition to styles available.
+- The messenger bag is another available.
 It is designed to be worn on the left hip, with a strap across your body.
-It is something in between a traditional bag and a back pack.
+It is something in between a traditional bag and a backpack.

 When it comes to choosing between these different types, it is mostly a style preference.
 Of course, if you have problems with your back or neck, a backpack is probably a better choice than a regular bag.
 On the other hand, If you expect to almost always have the diaper bag strapped to your stroller, then a backpack might not be the best choice!